Complete Guide to Trekking in Andaman and Nicobar Islands

 - Trash Bag: Bring a small trash bag to collect any waste generated during the trek and ensure you leave no trace of your presence in the forest.

-- Picture Cards: Being a naturist, botanist or just an intrigued traveler, it’s a good idea to carry flora fauna picture cards to identify creatures that you may find on the way.
+- Picture Cards: Being a nature enthusiast, botanist, or just an intrigued traveler, it’s a good idea to carry flora-fauna picture cards to identify creatures that you may find on on the many trekking trails.

 Hello!
 We’re a bunch of content enthusiasts writing about all things Andaman.
 Our blogs are the result of our immersive first-hand travels to the Andamans and the experiences of those we know closely.
 We keep a close watch on the travel space in the Andamans, so we can always bring to you the most updated information.
 Hope you enjoyed reading this blog as much as we enjoyed writing it!